+Programming 2 Exam prerequisites Assessment

-Programming 2 (PRO2) - 10 ECTS Exam prerequisites Assessment The purpose is to qualify the student to understand and master the concepts and techniques of object- oriented system develop- ment and programming, including Client/Server programming and basic understanding of computer networks.
+(PRO2) - 10 ECTS

+The purpose is to qualify the student to understand and master the concepts and techniques of object- oriented system develop- ment and programming, including Client/Server programming and basic understanding of computer networks.
 Attendance (≥ 75%) Three or four course assignments handed in before deadline.
-Completed or achieved credit transfer for WS2, Programming Workshop 2 If the exam prerequisites are not met, the student must complete a written assignment in WISEflow to qualify for the re- exam.
+Passed a written test in network theory.
+The test covers the third knowledge objective on network layers, addressing, DNS and network latency - topics that are not included in the oral exam (applicable from S26) For Software Engineering students only: Completed or achieved credit transfer for WS2, Programming Workshop 2 If the exam prerequisites are not met, the student must complete a written assignment in WISEflow to qualify for the re- exam.
 This assignment will be scheduled after the ordinary exam.
 Type of exam: Individual oral exam, 20 minutes, without preparation.
 The student will draw from a pool of previously known questions.
 The student will explain concepts and theories from the course, preferably using the course work as reference.
-External assessment based on the Danish 7-point scale.
+External assessment.
 Tools allowed: All Re-exam: Conducted as the ordinary exam.

-Database Systems (DBS1) - 5 ECTS The course has two purposes.
+Database Systems (DBS1) - 5 ECTS

+The course has two purposes.
 Firstly, students are to learn methods for designing, implementing and operating single-user relational databases.
 Secondly, students are to learn the main principles, architecture and technologies of a typical relational database management system (RDBMS).
-Attendance (≥ 75%) Three course assignments handed in before deadline.
-If the exam prerequisites are not met, the student must complete a written assignment in WISEflow to qualify for the re- exam.
+Attendance (≥ 75%) If the exam prerequisites are not met, the student must complete a written assignment in WISEflow to qualify for the re- exam.
 This assignment will be scheduled after the ordinary exam.
-Type of exam: The students must import a database and dataset before the exam.
-The first part of the exam will ask questions about this dataset.
-This dataset will be made available through WISEflow several days before the exam.
-Digital written exam (2 parts), 4 hours: Part 1: Multiple choice and written answers in WISEflow Part 2: Design and implementation External assessment based on the Danish 7-point scale.
-Tools allowed: All aids are allowed included access to online material.
-However, it is not allowed to use AI tools such as ChatGPT and similar AI and Machine
+Type of exam: Individual oral exam, 20 minutes.
+During the semester, students must prepare six small assignments within the syllabus, At the exam, the student draws one of the known assignments and the examination is based on the student's answer and develops into an examination in the rest of the course's syllabus.
+The assessment is based solely on the student's oral performance.
+External assessment.
+Tools allowed: None